 If you answered yes to any of these questions, you are punishing honesty.
 You are also inadvertently encouraging dishonesty.
 The way to encourage each other to be truthful is to minimize the negative consequences of truthful revelations.
-Instead of tpunishing your spouse when a shocking truth is revealed, try to reward your spouse’s honesty.
+Instead of punishing your spouse when a shocking truth is revealed, try to reward your spouse’s honesty.

 I have had couples learn to say, Thank you for being honest.
 If they feel they need some time to process the new information, I have them add, Can I have ten minutes to think about this?
 Then we’ll get back together to talk about it.

 Make Honesty Safe

 There are some marriages so infected by angry outbursts that it is not safe to be honest.
 Honesty runs the risk of a severe beating or even death.
 In these marriages, I suggest that a couple separate until safety can be assured.
-No couple should live together as long as one spouse persists in abusing the other.
+Couple should not live together as long as one spouse persists in abusing the other.
 And if honesty triggers physical or emotional abuse, separation is usually the only reasonable response.

 Dishonesty may prevent physical and emotional abuse in the short run.
 But dishonesty can lead to even greater abuse when it is discovered.
 If the fear of abuse is preventing you from being honest, I suggest separation while the abusive spouse receives professional treatment.
 Then when the risk of abuse is overcome, be totally honest with your spouse.